Get

 Conclusion

 Remember that wet food portions are strictly dependent on the dog’s weight, age, and overall activity level and health.
 So, portions will change depending on those factors.
 Generally, you can follow the feeding directions on the can.
-But, your vet can assess your dog and determine the amount of wet dog food they will need based on a few factors, like whether it is stand alone or used in combination with dry kibble.
+But, a vet can assess your dog and determine the amount of wet dog food they will need based on a few factors, like whether it is stand alone or used in combination with dry kibble.

 Featured Image Credit: Maksumov, Shutterstock